SantiagoWL117/Migration-Strategy/Scrapers/Menu Scrapers/Final Review Scraper/Modifier groups details propmpt.md

 You can identify a combo dish by the href attribute of the <a> element of each dish.
 All combo dishes have a combo= at the end of the href:
 <a href="?p=restaurants&amp;display=editRestaurant&amp;restaurant=89&amp;load=editCombo&amp;showLang=en&amp;combo=4004">Medium Pizza Deal</a>

-if you identify a dish with this href value, skip it and continue with the next dish.
+If you identify a dish with this href value, skip it and continue with the next dish.

 Normal dishes can be identified by the href attribute of the <a> element of each dish.
 All normal dishes have a menuEntry= at the end of the href:
 <a href="?p=restaurants&amp;display=editRestaurant&amp;restaurant=89&amp;load=editDish&amp;showLang=en&amp;menuEntry=3898">Plain</a>